Agile Reinforcement Learning through Separable Neural Architecture and Applications: Experimental Setup and Results

 Across all Classic Control environments, SPAN consistently demonstrates faster learning and reduced variance compared to the MLP baseline.
 In CartPole, SPAN reaches 50\% of expert performance in a median of 73k environment steps, compared to 86k for MLP, and achieves a 100\% success rate versus 95\% for MLP.
 At the 100\% performance threshold, SPAN solves the task in 201k steps with a 95\% success rate, whereas MLP requires 300k steps and achieves only 75\% success.

 LunarLander exhibits moderate but consistent improvements.
 SPAN reaches 50\% expert performance in 283k steps, compared to 476k for MLP, corresponding to a 40\% reduction in required interactions, with both methods achieving perfect success rates.
 At the 100\% threshold, SPAN maintains a 90\% success rate while solving in 618k steps, whereas MLP drops to a 60\% success rate and requires 810k steps.
 Acrobot, characterized by sparse rewards and negative returns, further highlights SPAN’s robustness.
 At the 50\% threshold (corresponding to a score of -200), SPAN achieves a 95\% success rate and solves the task in 105k steps, compared to MLP’s 65\% success rate and 175k steps.
 This approximately 40\% speedup persists at the 100\% threshold, where SPAN maintains a 90\% success rate while MLP again drops to 60\%.

-\textbf{MuJoCo Continuous Control}: SPAN is evaluated on three MuJoCo continuous control environments: InvertedPendulum, Hopper, and HalfCheetah using Soft Actor-Critic (SAC) \citep{haarnoja2018sac}.
+\textbf{MuJoCo Continuous Control}: SPAN is evaluated on four MuJoCo continuous control environments: InvertedPendulum, Hopper, Walker2d and HalfCheetah using Soft Actor-Critic (SAC) \citep{haarnoja2018sac}.
 InvertedPendulum requires balancing a single link pendulum in an upright position by applying continuous horizontal forces to a sliding cart.
 Hopper is a locomotion task in which a planar one legged robot must learn to hop forward efficiently while maintaining balance.
+Walker2d features a planar bipedal robot that must coordinate its two legs to walk forward as fast as possible without losing its balance and falling over.
 HalfCheetah models a planar bipedal agent with articulated joints that must learn to run forward at high speed.